Planning your garden is an important step that many gardeners neglect. Get yourself some paper, make a map, and plan out your garden this year!

 Plan for Shade

 The amount of sun your garden receives each day will vary a lot based on the time of year.
 Shadows from trees or buildings, particularly those on the south side of your garden are much longer in the spring and fall.
 So you need to plan accordingly.
-Leafy greens can do well in the shade so plan those crops for the shady spring spots and then replace with sun love crops as the shade recedes.
+Leafy greens can do well in the shade so plan those crops for the shady spring spots and then replace them with sun-loving crops as the shade recedes.

 Plan for Seedlings